anuppuranik/docker-images/gcloud-python2-node/README.md

-# Ubuntu gcloud Oracle JDK
+# Ubuntu gcloud Python2 docker-ce

 Extends the Official latest Ubuntu Image.
 Installs python 2
-Adds a bunch of gcloud packages.
+Installs docker-ce (to build and publish docker images) Adds a bunch of gcloud packages.

 Use as: